 \section{Abstract}

-In this work, we extend the convex body chasing problem to an adversarial setting, where a player is tasked to chase a sequence of convex bodies generated adversarially by an opponent.
-The Player aims to minimize the cost associated with its total movements, while the Opponent tries to maximize it.
-The set of feasible convex bodies is finite and known to both agents, which allows us to provide performance guarantees with max-min optimality rather than in the form of competitive ratio.
-Under certain assumptions, we showed the continuity of the optimal value function, based on which, we designed an algorithm that numerically generates policies with performance guarantees.
+In this work, we extend the convex bodies chasing problem (CBC) to an adversarial setting, where an agent (the Player) is tasked with chasing a sequence of convex bodies generated adversarially by another agent (the Opponent).
+The Player aims to minimize the total cost associated with its own movements, while the Opponent tries to maximize the same cost.
+The set of feasible convex bodies is finite and known to both agents, which allows us to provide performance guarantees with max-min optimality.
+Under certain assumptions, we show the continuity of the optimal value function, and propose an algorithm to numerically approximate the optimal policies for both the Player and the Opponent within a guaranteed tolerance.
 Finally, the theoretical results are verified through numerical examples.